HermanLD/input-component-challenge/README.md

 ![Input Component](https://res.cloudinary.com/nimbus8/image/upload/v1620757471/portfolio/input-cmp-image_ufthxx.png)

-Learned to create a reusable app button using concepts to make them as flexible as possible.
+Learned to create a reusable app input using concepts to make them as flexible as possible.

 ### Built With